A Budget-Adaptive Allocation Rule for Optimal Computing Budget Allocation: Numerical experiments

-\section{Numerical Experiments}
+\section{Numerical experiments}

-In this section, we conduct numerical experiments on synthetic examples and a facility location problem to show the superior performance and applicability of our proposed FAA and DAA procedures.
-The experiments are conducted in MATLAB R2022b on a computer with Intel Core i5-10400 CPU with 2.90 GHz, 16 GB memory, a 64-bit operating system, and 6 cores with 12 logical processors.
-We use three simulation budget allocation procedures for comparison.
+In this section, the objectives of numerical experiments are twofold: (1) to test the accuracy of APCS and the first-order Taylor series expansion; and (2) to demonstrate the desirable budget-adaptive property of both FAA and DAA improves their small-budget performances compared with the asymptotic OCBA rule.
+All experiments are conducted in MATLAB R2022b on a computer with Intel Core i5-10400 CPU with 2.90 GHz, 16 GB memory, a 64-bit operating system, and 6 cores with 12 logical processors.
+Source code for all experiments is available at \url{https://github.com/Haowei-Wang/Budget-adaptive-rule-for-OCBA}.